Welcome to 4F's Class Page 2022/23

 SPELLINGS:

-Here is our spellings for Summer 1.
+Here is our spellings for Summer 1 and 2.
 There are five groups for spellings and your child should know which group they are in.
 Spellings are tested each Friday with the dates shown on the sheet:

 Year 4 Spellings - Summer